ZeeUTao/useful-tools/README.md

 # useful-tools
-## some useful code like sending email by python
+## some useful code like drawing 2dcolor surface by python and tex template
 ## resume.zip is a latex resume model